COSC3020/theory-vs-practice-E-Merrill/README.md

 ### Answer

-  One reason is that there can be other factors that can affect runtime, such as
-  other background processes on one's computer (open internet tabs, background downloads/uploads, etc.)

-  A second reason could be hardware limitations.
-If a program is very RAM intensive, but your device does not have enough RAM for it, the program may start to use
-  your harddrive as memory as a way to compensate, drastically slowing down the runtime.
+  One reason is the capabilites of one's hardware.
+The CPU in a supercomputer would be able to
+  run programs much faster than the average college student's laptop, despite the programs having the same asymptotic complexity.

+  A second reason could be ignoring lower order terms, which will have a noticable effect on lower input sizes, and can make the program behave 'abnormally' when only paying attention to the highest order terms.

-  A third reason can be that constants and lower order terms are ignored.
+  A third reason can be that constants are ignored.
 Ignoring the constants can have an effect because $log(n)$ is MUCH different from $1,000 * log(n)$, or something similar in nature.
-  Ignoring the lower order terms will have a noticable effect on lower input sizes, and can make the program behave 'abnormally' when only paying attention to the highest order terms.

 - Suppose finding a particular element in a binary search tree with 1,000 elements takes 5 seconds.
 Given what you know about the asymptotic complexity